Uplift » Can the IRS Garnish My Personal Injury Settlement?

 Can the IRS Garnish My Personal Injury Settlement?

-In some cases, the IRS can take a part of personal injury settlements if you have back taxes.
+In many cases, the IRS can seize a portion of personal injury settlements if you owe back taxes.

 Credit Card Icon